Social media use in politics: As a news source

+Role of political influencers

+By 2026, the landscape of digital news has shifted towards influencers self-marketing themselves as political actors/figures.
+This use was particularly adopted by Generation Z. Although traditional platforms such as Facebook or X remain foundational for many, independent creators are gaining mass following and support worldwide.
+They exercise high levels of influence on personal decision making based on perceived branding rather than institutional credentials.
+Unlike in traditional news outlets, influencers commonly blend their political beliefs with their personal branding.
+Often the information covered has significant variability.

 Attention economy

 Social media, especially news spread through social media sites, plays into the idea of the attention economy.
 Content that attracts more attention will be seen, shared, and disseminated far more than news content that does not gather as much traction from the public.
 Tim Wu from Columbia Law School coins the attention economy as "the resale of human attention."

 A communication platform such as social media is persuasive and often works to change or influence opinions regarding political views because of the abundance of ideas, thoughts, and opinions circulating through the social media platform.
 It is found that news use leads to political persuasion, therefore the more that people use social media platforms for news sources, the more their political opinions will be affected.
 Despite that, people are expressing less trust in their government and others due to media use- therefore, social media directly affects trust in media use.
 It is proven that while reading newspapers, there is an increase in social trust, on the contrary, watching the news on television weakens trust in others and news sources.
 Social media, or more specifically news media- plays an important role in democratic societies because they allow for participation among citizens.
 Therefore, when it comes to healthy democratic networks, that news must remain true so it does not affect citizens' levels of trust.
 A certain amount of trust is necessary for a healthy functioning democratic system.

 Younger generations are becoming more involved in politics due to the increased political news posted on various types of social media.
 Due to the heavier use of social media among younger generations, they are exposed to politics more frequently, and in a way that is integrated into their online social lives.
 While informing younger generations of political news is important, there are many biases within the realms of social media.
 In May 2016, former Facebook Trending News curator Benjamin Fearnow revealed his job was to "massage the algorithm," but dismissed any "intentional, outright bias" by either human or automated efforts within the company.
 Fearnow was fired by Facebook after being caught leaking several internal company debates about Black Lives Matter and presidential candidate Donald Trump.